 Before you go

-It's best to have a thorough medical examination and consult with your doctor whether it's safe for you to travel to Tibet.
+It's best to have a thorough medical examination and consult with your doctor about whether it's safe for you to travel to Tibet.
 People with cardiovascular disease should think twice about going to Tibet.

 Do regular exercise and stay healthy months before the trip.
 Try not to get a cold which may increase your likelihood of altitude sickness.
-Build strong legs walking, running, swimming if you planning to do altitude trekking.
+Build strong legs by walking, running, and swimming if you planning to do altitude trekking.

 Buy proper travel insurance.
 However good your planning and however physically strong you are, accidents could happen, whether it is an injury or other sicknesses.
 You'll get peace of mind spending the extra dollar on save travel.